naveenz123/donation_website/README.md

 Razorpay

 ## Usage
-Donate: Users can select the cause they wish to donate to and make a payment using PayPal or Stripe.
+Donate: Users can donate to the cause by paying through the payment gateway